The Origins of All 30 NBA Team Names

 The three finalists in the name-the-team contest for Charlotte's 2004 expansion franchise were Bobcats, Dragons, and Flight.
 Owner Bob Johnson was fond of BOBcats, but some of the league's players were less than impressed.
 "It sounds like a girls' softball team to me," Steve Kerr told reporters at the time.
 "I guess it shows there aren't many good nicknames left to be had."
 Perhaps Kerr was right.
 Bobcats became the Charlotte Hornets in 2014, reuniting the city with its previous NBA franchise's original nickname.

 Where did Hornets come from?
 In 1987, George Shinn and his ownership group announced that Spirit would be the nickname of Charlotte's prospective expansion franchise.
 Fans voiced their displeasure, and it didn't help that some fans associated the nickname with the PTL Club, a Charlotte-based evangelical Christian television program that was the subject of an investigative report by the Charlotte Observer for its fundraising activities.
 Shinn decided to sponsor a name-the-team contest and had fans vote on six finalists.
 More than 9000 ballots were cast and Hornets won by a landslide, beating out Knights, Cougars, Spirit, Crowns, and Stars.
-Afterwards, Shinn noted that the nickname had some historical significance; during the Revolutionary War, a British commander reportedly referred to the area around Charlotte as a nest of hornets.
+Afterwards, Shinn noted that the nickname had some historical significance; during the Revolutionary War, a British commander reportedly referred to the area around Charlotte as a "hornet’s nest of rebellion."

 A Dallas radio station sponsored a name-the-team contest and recommended the finalists to team owner Donald Carter, who ultimately chose Mavericks over Wranglers and Express.
 The 41 fans who suggested Mavericks each won a pair of tickets to the season opener and one of those fans, Carla Springer, won a drawing for season tickets.
 Springer, a freelance writer, said the nickname "represents the independent, flamboyant style of the Dallas people."
 That's certainly an apt description for current team owner Mark Cuban.